gasduster99/sppComp/try1/try1_2.md

 measures of center as well.
 <!--Thus it is possible that the negative binomial and-->

-For each of the above mentioned models The predictive species composition distributions are visualized in Figure($Interval Plot$) as 95% Highest Density Intervals (HDI) $(citations)$, plotted on top of the predictive means for each model and the observed species compositions from the data in Figure($Interval Plot$).
+For each of the above mentioned models the predictive species composition distributions are visualized in Figure($Interval Plot$) as 95% Highest Density Intervals (HDI) $(citations)$, plotted on top of the predictive means for each model and the observed species compositions from the data in Figure($Interval Plot$).
 For brevity we